YongchengYAO/CartiMorph/README.md

 - modify and run our script for template-to-image registration ([`predicting_warpTempSeg.sh`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/CartiMorph-vxm/predicting_warpTempSeg.sh))

 #### 3.4.2 Option 2: train an image-to-image registration model with a diverse dataset

+This is the method described in our paper.

 **Model Training:**